 Another way to make patrons feel better about their dessert is to source sweets from companies that have a commitment to sustainability.
-For instance, all of Sweet Street’s ingredients suppliers have ongoing programs for farmers and local communities.
+For instance, Sweet Street's Manifesto® product ingredient suppliers have ongoing programs for farmers and local communities.
 Those aspects resonate with consumers, especially younger diners.

 Even with quality ingredients, dessert can be a tough sell after a delicious and satisfying meal.
 One solution is to offer dessert to-go for snacking later.
 Nearly half (48%) of snack purchases are impulse purchases, according to Technomic’s 2018 Snacking Occasion Consumer Trend Report.
 Individually wrapped cookies and bars are ideal for this purpose.
 Have waitstaff bring a platter of goodies just before presenting the check or set up a display by the host stand or the register (if diners take their checks there to pay).
 Try offering some free samples to prime add-on sales, too.

 Capitalize on the American propensity for snacking.
 A whopping 80% of consumers say they snack at least once a day, according to Technomic’s Snacking Occasion report.